Sree-Ardhanareeswaran-R/Python-Basics-Notes/BasicsNotes.md

 * Python is a interpreted Language where code is executed line by line.
 * Python is platform independent.
 * Python is a scripting language.

+# Memory Management in Python:
+&nbsp; Python manages the memory very efficiently.
+Python will not allows any duplicate variable.
+If there is any duplicate variable declared the old value will be replaced by new variable and old variable go to garbage collector.
+Especially for integer, when same integer is declared in two different variable then two different variable points to same memory location.
+By this python memory management creates a robust and efficient environment to work with.